Dabaniel/CS2450_Group_1/README.md

 Fix: We ensured Dan added every member as a collaborator so that we could push or commit changes without Dan's constant aproval.

 Seperate Topics: Discused how everyones environments were set up. dan suggested Visual Studio Community.
 GitHub Desktop was also suggested.

+Friday 2/9/2024 -
+Agenda: Discuss as a group whether we would like to switch projects.

+Issues: We are finding the UV Chat assignment to be difficult to conceptualize and vague in instruction.
+The UVSim seems like it may be a better option for all of us.

+Fix: Reach out to professor for requirements on UVSim.
+Also ponder individually whether making the switch would be personally beneficial as well as beneficial for the group.
+Summary of Conversation: The ChatBox although it seems like a fun project feels overwhelming because of the requirement to incorperate API function.
+There is also the element of having to sync student credentials which are safeguarded by University.
+Multiples of the group members feel that it would be beneficial to switch so we would be able to work on it independantly from the teacher as well.